 Learning by Doing means more Assignments and less lecture

-For an introductory course in Summer, I prefer to have multiple, in-class, lower-stakes projects instead of fewer big projects.
+For an introductory course, I prefer to have multiple, in-class, lower-stakes projects instead of fewer big projects.
 It keeps students actively learning and less likely to freeze up and be overwhelmed.
-That said, this is a lot to learn in such a short time.
-Missing class is not advised.

 Quiz recall is very important for both natural language learning and computer language learning.